Macdavid28/Macdavid28/README.md

-# Hi there, I'm David 👋
+# Hi there, I'm Mac David 👋

 I’m a software engineer focused on building scalable platforms that blend design, performance, and real-world problem-solving.